 April 14, 2014

-The Methodist Theological School in Ohio Board of Trustees has appointed Lisa Withrow academic dean.
-Withrow, currently MTSO’s associate academic dean and professor in the Dewire Chair of Christian Leadership, begins her tenure as dean July 1.
+The Methodist Theological School in Ohio Board of Trustees has appointed Lisa Withrow dean and vice president of academic affairs.
+Withrow begins her tenure as dean July 1 and will be installed Oct.
+6 as part of MTSO’s Alumni Day.
 She replaces Randy Litchfield, who has served as academic dean since 2009 and has chosen to return to the classroom in his role as professor in the Browning Chair of Christian Education.

 “Dr. Withrow has served MTSO well in her 15 years on our faculty, and she understands our ethos and our many constituencies,” said MTSO President Jay Rundell.
 “She’s someone I trust to balance tradition with innovation.
 This makes her the right person to lead the academic work of the school at this time.”